Dragline excavator: Notable examples

 The coal mining dragline known as Big Muskie, owned by the Central Ohio Coal Company (a division of American Electric Power), was the world's largest mobile earth-moving machine, weighing 13,500 tons and standing nearly 22 stories tall.
 It operated in Muskingum County, in the U.S. state of Ohio from 1969 to 1991, and derived power from a 13,800 volt electrical supply.
 It was dismantled for $700,000 worth of recycled metal in 1999.

 The British firm of Ransomes & Rapier produced a few diesel-electric excavators rather over 1/10th its size, the largest in Europe in the 1960s at 1400-1800 tons.
-One, named SUNDEW, was used in a quarry from 1957 to 1974.
+One, a W1400 N2 named Sundew, was used in a quarry from 1957 to 1974.
 After its working life at the first site in Rutland wrapped it walked 13 mi in 9 weeks to Corby, where it continued on till being scrapped from January to June 1987.

 Smaller draglines were also commonly used before hydraulic excavators came into common use, the smaller draglines are now rarely used other than on river and gravel pit works.
 The small machines were of a mechanical drive with clutches.
 Firms such as Ruston and Bucyrus made models such as the RB10 which were popular for small building works and drainage work.
 Several of these can still be seen in the English Fens of Cambridgeshire, Lincolnshire and parts of Norfolk.
 Ruston's are a company also associated with drainage pumping engines.
 Electric drive systems were only used on the larger mining machines, most modern machines use a diesel-hydraulic drive, as machines are seldom in one location long enough to justify the cost of installing a substation and supply cables.